|

 Grain Market Highlights

-• To see the updated US and South American precipitation forecasts, scroll down to the other Charts/Weather section.
+• To see the updated U.S. 7-day precipitation forecast as well as the week 2 South America precipitation forecast scroll down to the other charts/weather section.

 Note – For the best viewing experience, some Grain Market Insider content is best viewed with your phone held horizontally.